Thematic Background

 - Marian Dörk Potsdam University of Applied Sciences

-- Maxime Spur Goethe-University Frankfurt
+- Maxim Spur Goethe-University Frankfurt

 - Michael Szell IT University of Copenhagen